solderq35/hitruns-wiki/website/versioned_docs/version-1.0.0/livesplit_auto_official.md

 ---
-title: Livesplit Autosplitter (Official Servers, Epic)
+title: Livesplit Autosplitter (Official Servers)
-description: Autosplitter (Official Servers Only, Epic).
+description: Autosplitter (Official Servers Only).
 Beware of inaccuracies.
 ---

 [Video Tutorial](https://youtu.be/81oA4RHAQug)- If you prefer video to text tutorial.